Know It All: Easter

 Steering Clear4 of 16

-For the past four years, amateur statistician Stephen Smith has been using Twitter to track the most popular items people give up for Lent.
-Abstaining from Twitter and Facebook were both in the top ten this year, alongside chocolate, swearing and alcohol.
-While tiger-blooded Charlie Sheen topped the 2011 list, no celebrities made the top 100 in 2012.
+For the past five years, amateur statistician Stephen Smith has been using Twitter to track the most popular items people give up for Lent.
+Abstaining from Twitter and social networking in general were both in the top ten this year, alongside chocolate, swearing and alcohol.
+Check out the full list here.

 The Egg Axiom5 of 16